 More than 90% of American households own a vehicle, so it’s no surprise that the people who keep them running are in demand.

-Auto mechanics — also known as automotive service technicians and mechanics — inspect, maintain and repair cars and light trucks.
-They perform a wide variety of services including computer diagnostics, safety inspections, maintenance tasks like oil changes, and a wide variety of repairs related to brakes, air conditioning, suspension, emission systems and more.
+Auto mechanics — also known as vehicle technicians, automotive technicians and auto service technicians — inspect, maintain and repair cars and light trucks.
+They perform a wide variety of services including computer diagnostics, safety inspections and maintenance tasks like oil changes.
+They repair brakes, air conditioning, suspension, emission systems and more.

 - Perform diagnostic tests on vehicles via tablet, laptop or mobile device

-- Perform preventative maintenance
+- Perform preventative maintenance and repairs

-- Test drive vehicles
+- Test-drive vehicles

 - Understand wiring diagrams and system tests

 How To Become an Auto Mechanic: FAQs

 For an entry-level or apprentice position, you’ll need a high school diploma or equivalent.
 Classes in high school science, math and basic reasoning will help prepare you for training.
 If you’ve always been interested in cars or trucks, offer to help out at a local repair shop doing detailing or other tasks that place you in the shop environment.
 You can learn a lot just from being there and asking questions.